Design solutions for a range of workplace HR issues.

-In this course, you'll develop a broad understanding of human resource management (HRM) theories, functions and communications.
-You will explore the contribution of HRM towards organisation effectiveness and efficiency.
+In this course, you will develop a broad understanding of human resource theories and functions.

 What you will learn

-critically evaluate advanced theoretical and technical knowledge and skills relating to human resource management functions; assess contextual variables in determining which models and theories best inform possible solutions to human resources problems
+critically evaluate the strengths and weaknesses of various conceptual models relating to human resource management functions; assess contextual variables in determining which models and theories best inform possible solutions to human resources problems

-gather and evaluate credible information from multiple sources to make supported judgments and decisions about human resources issues
+find, assess and synthesise disparate information from multiple sources to make supported judgments and decisions about HR issues.

-employ empathetic and effective communication practices relevant to diverse audiences and human resource management contexts
+explain and model effective and empathetic communication practices relevant to diverse audiences and human resource management contexts

-use relevant technologies, recognising their benefits and limitations when applied to human resource management functions and activities
+describe and apply various technologies, recognising their benefits and limitations when applied to human resource management functions and activities.

-describe how human resource and industrial relations practices in developing countries differ from those found in developed countries
+compare and contrast international and domestic human resource management practices and industrial relations contexts; describe how human resource practices in developing countries differ from those found in developed countries

-demonstrate ethical practice, professional integrity and emerging leadership skills when working within a team and independently
+demonstrate leadership, ethical practice and professional integrity when working within a team and independently.

 Graduate satisfaction and employment outcomes for Business & Management courses at Curtin University.